 Ice Floe Press is proud to present our first in a series of micro-chaps that will be available for sale on our website.
 Dawn’s Fool is a wondrous mini-collection, a drifting meditation of prayer-poems by Kyla Houbolt, who is an emerging poet, sage and political activist.
-We hope you enjoy this lovingly produced, hand-stitched chapbook which shall be available in a limited, numbered edition Of the poems in Dawn’s Fool, only one, ‘[getting around]’, has seen text publication, in Mojave He[art] Journal.
-The book will also feature a cover painting and line-drawings by writer and visual artist, Robert Frede Kenter.
-We hope you enjoy this lovingly produced, hand-stitched chapbook which shall be available in a limited, numbered edition.
+Of the poems in Dawn’s Fool, only one, ‘[getting around]’, has seen text publication, in Mojave He[art] Journal.
+The book also features a cover painting and line-drawings by writer and visual artist, Robert Frede Kenter.
+We hope you enjoy this lovingly produced chapbook.

 Advanced Praise for Dawn’s Fool –

 “What a beautiful collection this is.
 Kyla’s poetry reminds me again and again to stop and listen to the wisdom all around us in the natural world.
 Thankfully, she is transcribing this wisdom for us in her poems, the wisdom of the turtle, the fish, the bees, the trees, and the waters.
 And yet, Kyla Houbolt’s work goes beyond a passive gathering–she is also urgently calling us to action– “I want waterfeet to walk this burning world/ (Where are the frogs?)”
 She is calling for us to commit, to bind our bodies to the world in wisdom and praxis, remember our oneness with the natural world–from which it impossible to separate ourselves– its crisis and catastrophe is our own.
 So what are we going to do with our lives at this moment, when the earth is calling us to remember to whom we belong?” — Heather Derr-Smith